akunna1/Hair-Salon-Nextjs-App/README.md

 ### Key Differences between next.js app and a vite-react.js app
 - paths in vite-react.js are defined in index.jsx.
 However, paths in next.js are defined under app by creating a () folder under it, which have other folders that have a page.tsx page in them.
 There's no index.jsx file in next.js
 - app title and favicon are defined in index.html in a vite-react.js project.
-However, in next.js, the app titles are different in page.tsx of the router folders.
+However, in next.js, the app titles are different in page.tsx of the router folders, and favicons are defined in the root layout.tsx file (so is the footer).

+### Using Kinde
+- helps with passwordless auth
+- create account --> type in business details (has kinde domain) --> use existing code base (next.js project) --> do the npm stuff --> update .env.local (found in same place as package.json, modify redirect Urls) --> create API endpoint to handle kinde Auth endpoints in the next.js app (src/app/api/auth/[KindeAuth]/route.ts) --> add login button to the users page -->